iamjatinchauhan/resources-for-developers/README.md

 **[The 100 best free fonts by Creative Bloq](https://www.creativebloq.com/graphic-design-tips/best-free-fonts-for-designers-1233380)**|List of free fonts, from vintage-inspired typefaces to slab serifs, for a range of projects.
 **[TypeTester](https://www.typetester.org/)**|Web application for testing and comparing more than 2200 typefaces.
 **[A Pocket Guide to Typography](http://www.typogui.de/)**|Amazing resource to learn about typography.
 Learn typography basics in less than 30 minutes.
+**[Fontpairings.bypeople](https://fontpairings.bypeople.com/)**|Create and test amazing font pair combinations and see how they look in your project.

-## Design, Product,Ideas, Inspiration, Illustrations & UI..
+## Design, Product,Ideas, Inspiration, Templates, Illustrations & UI..
 Particulars|Info
 -|-
 **[Dribble](https://dribbble.com/)**|THE HEART OF DESIGNER COMMUNITY: Dribbble is the single most important social network for anyone that cares about design.
 It’s done more to help us build our team and brand than Facebook, Twitter and Instagram combined.
 **[Behance](https://www.behance.net/)**|Behance (stylized as Bēhance) is an online platform owned by Adobe to showcase and discover creative work.
-Showcase & Discover
+Showcase & Discover.
-Creative Work.
 **[Product Hunt](https://www.producthunt.com/)**|Product Hunt surfaces the best new products, every day.
 It's a place for product-loving enthusiasts to share and geek out about the latest mobile apps, websites, hardware projects, and tech creations.
 **[Awwwards](https://www.awwwards.com/)**|Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
 **[Canva](https://www.canva.com/)**|Easily create beautiful designs with drag-and-drop features and professional layouts.